stho32/Ulk/README.md

 ## Lieder Ulk - "Programmieren, das Musical"

 - Du hast das Semikolon vergessen...
 - Have you seen the old part, of that old fat program?
 Method names so ugly, that noone dares to smile?
-It does barely function yet alone's achieving something, coded for requirements that are long dead and gone.
+It does barely function yet alone's achieving something, coded for requirements that are long since dead and gone.
 (Streets of London)

 ## Sprüche für die nächste Projektbesprechung